-Paula Cole’s tenth album, Revolution, fulfills the promise of her 1994 debut.
+Paula Cole has never been afraid of speaking complex truths.
+With a musical catalog defined by honest and deeply personal lyrics carried by her powerful, radiant voice, Cole has always had a gift for discerning the underlying humanity in stories from her own life as well as those around her, and channeling those emotional elements into captivating music.
+Her tenth album, Revolution, fulfilled the promise of her 1994 debut.
 Titled Harbinger, it hinted at what was to come in the singer-songwriter’s life and career.
 It didn’t so much foreshadow her subsequent accomplishments: the double-platinum second album, This Fire; her hit singles “Where Have All the Cowboys Gone” and “I Don’t Want To Wait” (the theme song of the television show Dawson’s Creek), her Best New Artist Grammy and an additional six Grammy nominations; or becoming a Grammy-nominated producer and founder of her own 675 record label.
 But Harbinger signaled Cole’s dedication to breaking the silence of generations of women and giving voice to those left behind by history.

 On her latest record, American Quilt, Cole has applied this natural insight to American history and musical roots traditions by interpreting a selection of classic songs – each of which provide an entry point for rediscovering the overlooked stories and figures that populate America’s interwoven cultural lineage.

 with special guest Lucy Wainwright Roche

 Those familiar with Lucy Wainwright Roche are aware of her bell tone voice, her unshakable melodies, and her knack for wise, wry lyrics that clench the heart.
 It’s no surprise that Wainwright Roche is the daughter of Suzzy Roche (The Roches) and Loudon Wainwright III, half sibling to Rufus and Martha Wainwright.
 She grew up steeped in music.